mwojnars/hypertag/docs/index.md

 Therefore, there is no need to tweak global Django settings to import scripts from outside the `hypertag` folder: the related scripts (imported by the top-level one) can be located in any folder or package that is accessible through a dotted path, absolute _or_ relative.
 It is also possible to import scripts from subfolders of `hypertag` by using a relative path.
-For example, the following import block, when placed in a top-level script:
+For example, the following import block, when placed in a top-level Hypertag script:

     from .users.profile import %photo_editor